Medically reviewed on March 25, 2018

 Nausea, vomiting, or diarrhea:

-Grade 3: Initiate prompt medical management prior to interrupting therapy (or reducing dose) until resolves to ≤ grade 1 or baseline; then resume (may require dose reduction).
+Grade 3: Initiate prompt medical management prior to interrupting therapy (or reducing dose) until resolves to ≤ grade 1 or baseline; then resume (for diarrhea, resume at a reduced dose).

 Grade 4 vomiting or diarrhea despite optimal medical management: Discontinue therapy; do not resume.